Azure/azure-powershell/src/Resources/Resources/help/Get-AzTag.md

              tagKey2  tagValue2
 ```

-This command gets the entire set of tags under the subscription with {subId}.
+This command gets the entire set of tags on the subscription with {subId}.

-### Example 5: Get the entire set of tags under a tracked resource
+### Example 5: Get the entire set of tags on a resource

 ```powershell
 PS C:\>Get-AzTag -ResourceId /subscriptions/{subId}/resourcegroups/{rg}/providers/Microsoft.Sql/servers/Server1